wix/stylable/packages/cli/README.md

 - `st-global-custom-property-to-at-property` - Convert deprecated `@st-global-custom-property *;` to `@property st-global(*);` syntax.

+- `namespace-to-st-namespace` - Converts `@namespace` that would have been used as Stylable namespace configuration to `@st-namespace`.

 ### Provide an external codemod

 Codemods are transformation operations for code based on AST.